 Published: May 13, 2015 Kindle Edition

-I don’t know how to describe this book.
+I don’t know how to describe Playing a Player.
 I am not sure how this book managed to get five stars from people.
 I have highlighted and made notes in the margins and I was not yet halfway, yet I have so many problems.
 I don’t normally review books by using quotes but I just couldn’t pass this up.

 As I was writing this review, I realized I had a lot to say and could break it down piece by piece because it wasn’t just one thing or a few things, it was everything I had problems with.